ewerspej/maui-bug-navigationbar-tabbedpage/README.md

-# Bug: [Android] NavigationPage.HasNavigationBar="False" doesn't work with TabbedPage
+# [Android] NavigationPage.HasNavigationBar="False" doesn't work with TabbedPage

 Hiding the navigation bar of a NavigationPage by setting `NavigationPage.HasNavigationBar="False"` doesn't work on Android  when the root page of the NavigationPage is set to a TabbedPage: